DallanQ/cartographers/QA.md

 > When drawing an Ambush on my opponent's sheet, is it legal to draw it over a ruins space?

 Yes, it is legal to draw monster terrain on your opponent's map sheet so that it covers a ruins space.
-There is often strategic merit in doing so.
+You can cover a ruins space at any time.
+The only restriction is that, when a ruins card has been revealed, the terrain shape from the subsequent card must be drawn so that it covers a ruins space, if possible

 [scoring](https://boardgamegeek.com/thread/3190747/scoring)